Arena di Verona

 Grazia Montanari Manuela Schenale

-Emanuela Simonetto Francesca Borrello
+Emanuela Simonetto Francesca Borrelli

 Mezzo-sopranos